Fascinating day trip to Tarragona and Sitges

 Roman quarry of El Mèdol

-Our first stop of the day at the Roman quarry of El Mèdol, the approximately 700-foot-wide quarry the Romans built and used to provide stone for many structures nearby Tarraco.
+Our first stop of the day was at the Roman quarry of El Mèdol, the approximately 700-foot-wide quarry the Romans built and used to provide stone for many structures nearby Tarraco.

 The quarry stones were used to build many buildings near Tarraco and are part of the UNESCO World Heritage area that makes up the archaeological site of Tarraco.